 The Atlantic Acting School’s NYU program is a three-year course which provides students with a concrete technique, performance experience, and the practical, professional skills needed to work in theatre, film, television and new media.

 THE FIRST YEAR provides a solid foundation in the Atlantic Technique.
 Students gain a full understanding of the process outlined in A Practical Handbook for the Actor.
-Through classes in script analysis, performance technique, repetition, and improvisation students learn how to analyze scripts for playable objectives, develop character through action, work truthfully moment-to-moment, make acting fun, personal and accessible, and to apply fundamental elements of stagecraft to their acting.
+Through classes in script analysis, performance technique, moment lab, and improvisation students learn how to analyze scripts for playable objectives, develop character through action, work truthfully moment-to-moment, make acting fun, personal and accessible, and to apply fundamental elements of stagecraft to their acting.
 Equally important classes in voice, speech and movement build strength, flexibility, grace, power and expression.

 After the first year of training, students are encouraged to join us in July for the Summer in Vermont program.
 This 3-week, intensive program, which brings together an intimate ensemble to work with a master teacher of the Atlantic Technique, is an ideal bridge into the work of the second year.
 NYU students can earn 4pts of credit by registering through the university.
-For more information see Summer in Vermont.

 THE SECOND YEAR focuses on broadening the application of the Atlantic Technique to genre and media-specific work.
 In the second year, students work with material from film and television scripts, Shakespeare, Chekhov and other classical material, and comedy.
 Actors learn to expand their range by rehearsing challenging contemporary material that requires accents, physical adjustments and commitment to high-stakes.
 These challenges are supported by the integration of work from advanced classes in voice and speech, and the physical power, awareness and expression that result from classes in Suzuki and Viewpoints.